aashishvasu/OpenComposite/README.md

 If so enable this option for OpenComposite to do the inversion when copying the image using shaders.
 This might have a minor cost in performance.
 * `initUsingVulkan` - boolean, default `true`.
 If available the temporary graphics adapter at start up will use Vulkan by default.
 This may be incompatible with some games.
 This will mostly affect Oculus headsets.
+* `hiddenMeshVerticalScale` - float, default `1.0`.
+The scaling factor used for the hidden area mesh if supported by the application.
+The hidden area mesh is a region that the game doesn't render to.
+If you set this lower e.g. `0.8` then less will be drawn at the very top and very bottom of the image improving performance.
+Suggested range is `0.5` to `1.0`.

 The possible types are as follows: